Account Number : 63245268

 Travel insurance

-If you have credit card insurance your group leader will require details of the participating insurer/underwriter, the level of coverage, policy number, and emergency contact number rather than the bank's name and your credit card details.
+If you have credit card insurance your group leader or local representative will require details of the participating insurer/underwriter, the level of coverage, policy number, and emergency contact number rather than the bank's name and your credit card details.
 Please contact your bank for these details prior to arriving in-country.

 For assistance with travel insurance or other services, please visit the link below: